chouseknecht/symfony-mariadb-nginx/README.md

 ### Build the images

-We neeed to buid a set of images for a project with the latest code deployed inside the *nginx* image.
-Run the following commands to build the images:
+We neeed to buid a set of images for our project with the latest code deployed inside the *nginx* image.
+Each time you make code changes and want to deploy, you will need to run a build in order to upate the nginx image.
+Run the following to build the images:

 ```
 # Set the working directory to the root of the project